JannisHoch/floodImpact/README.md

 For questions/remarks/etc, please contact me via j.m.hoch@uu.nl.

 # note
-when running the ipynb-notebook via the sh-file, the converted html-file does not render the citations and references. they are only visible in the ipynb-notebook itself.
+when running the ipynb-notebook via the sh-file, the converted html-file does not render any citations and references. this is because the cite2c extension used does not support export yet. to get the full experience, it may be necessary to open the notebook from command line (not tested yet).